 Tuition Fees*

-- 10% group discount (for 2 or more participants working for the same institution, informed to us before by an email)
+- 10% group discount (for two or more participants working for the same institution, informed to us before by email)

 - 10% Alumni discount